SethyRoosman/egauge-data-save/README.md

 ## Storing eGauge Waveform Data in .csv files ##

-This program uses the eGauge Python API to scrape waveform data from the eGauge's registers.
-After scraping, the data is written to a .csv file and stored into a data_files subdirectory.
+<p>This program uses the eGauge Python API to scrape waveform data from the eGauge's registers.
+After scraping, the data is written to a .csv file and stored into a data_files subdirectory.</p>

 ---

 Install the prerequisite libraries
 ```bash
 pip3 install egauge-python
 pip3 install plotly==5.16.1